 - the architectural commitment that private signing material never lives in application code

-The wire format describes how the receipt travels.
+The wire format describes how the record travels.
 The trust boundary describes why it is defensible.

 The retained operational evidence includes the canonicalized location verdict, the issued-at timestamp, the signing-material identifier, the issuer (https://geoclear.io), and the signals that contributed to the verdict.